 So, what about the weed and pregnancy thing?

 Well, the general rule, if you ask your doctor, is don’t do it.
 Don’t consume CBD.
 Don’t consume THC.
 Don’t smoke it, take it sublingually, eat it, vape it, or apply it topically.
 Depending on who you talk to, you’ll get any combination of that advice.
-But the reality is that very little research has been conducted because cannabis is still a Schedule 1 drug and organizing a formal study which requires pregnant women to subject themselves to potentially risky activity can’t be approved to go ahead.
+But the reality is that very little research has been conducted because cannabis is still a Schedule 1 drug and organizing a formal study which requires pregnant women to subject themselves to potentially risky activity will never be approved.

-And that leaves researchers with a very small pool of people upon whom to conduct their research: people who are already using cannabis during pregnancy and of their own volition too.
+And that leaves researchers with a very small pool of people upon whom to conduct their research: largely self-reported people who are, of their own volition, already using cannabis during pregnancy.
 While there are a lot of those people, organizing them for a study is no small feat because even more of them are hiding and (hopefully) well aware of the risk of exposing themselves.

-Some of the studies I’ve personally explored are problematic because the mothers being studied for their cannabis use are also smoking cigarettes and drinking alcohol during their pregnancies, which renders the findings pretty useless.
+Some of the studies I’ve personally explored are problematic because the mothers are also smoking cigarettes and drinking alcohol during their pregnancies, which renders the findings pretty useless.
 And finally, anecdotally, we know that a lot of women consume cannabis during pregnancy and give birth to healthy, happy babies.

 What’s the climate right now?